pyrsmk/ClassIE/README.md

 ---------------

 - IE5.5 is supported as IE6 version since they're quite the same
-- IE10 and ulterior don't support conditional comments anymore (http://blogs.msdn.com/b/ie/archive/2011/07/06/html5-parsing-in-ie10.aspx), they will be all seen as IE10 by ClassIE
+- IE10 and ulterior don't support conditional comments anymore (http://blogs.msdn.com/b/ie/archive/2011/07/06/html5-parsing-in-ie10.aspx), it will be seen as a regular browser by ClassIE

 Install
 -------